pnavaro/HOODESolver.jl/paper/paper.md

 scientific community:

 - researchers interested in solving highly oscillatory problems arising in their research field (electromagnetic waves, quantum mechanics, plasma physics, molecular dynamics, $\dots$),
-- it can guide some future possible numerical or theoretical developments,
+- it can guide some future potential numerical or theoretical developments,
 - it will serve as a reference to benchmark a new method designed by researchers.

 # Features